Social Media: The Rise of a Detached and Apathetic Community

 Be mindful of your time, it is the one thing in this world we cannot make more of or get back.

 Look up and observe.
 Engage in experiences that technology cannot offer.
+This tactic will also help you remain present with the ones you love.

 Be kind, understanding, non-judgmental, loving, and open when you do engage on social media.
 These interactions will leave you feeling more fulfilled and uplifted than the alternative.